microsoft/ExperimentTools/docs/xt/topics/xt_config_file.rst

 Config File Section: Run Reports
 *********************************

 The **run-reports** section controls how the **list runs** command formats its reports.
-The primary control revolves around the run columns, drawn from:
+The primary control governs the run columns, drawn from:

     - Standard run properties (such as **target** or **status**);
     - ML app logged hyperparameters (name must be prefixed by "hparams.");